 - Temporary loss of firearm rights

-If you hope to avoid the fallout of a conviction, it is important that you get an experienced attorney on your side who can help you prepare a compelling defense strategy.
+If you hope to avoid the fallout of a conviction, you need an experienced criminal defense attorney on your side who can build a compelling case on your behalf.

-How to Defend Against Disobeying a Peace Officer Allegations
+How to Defend Yourself Against Disobeying a Peace Officer’s Allegations

-If you have been accused of disobeying a peace officer, it is important that you take steps to clear your name of the charges against you.
-With that being said, in many cases, disobeying a peace officer may be considered a non-violent offense.
+If you have been accused of disobeying a peace officer, you must take steps to clear your name of the charges against you.
+That said, in many cases, disobeying an officer may be considered a non-violent offense.

 - Completing court-ordered community service hours